MohanHariG/ASL-System-Controller/README.md

 Windows (for PowerPoint and some system functions) PowerPoint (optional, for presentation mode)

-!!The System Control mode is not fully functional
+!!The System Control mode is not fully functional!!

 Install required packages:
 bashpip install -r requirements.txt